Pit Fire Pottery Festival - October 6, 2017, 6 p.m. - 9 p.m.

 Bring the whole family!

-The 10th annual Cochise College Pit Fire Festival- produced by the Douglas campus Art Department- is inviting the public to discover a myriad of ceramics, sounds, tastes, and visual and performing artists starting at 5:30 p.m. on the Douglas Campus.
+The public is invited to the annual Cochise College Pit Fire Festival- produced by the Douglas campus Art Department.
+Discover a myriad of ceramics, sounds, tastes, and visual and performing artists starting at 5:30 p.m. on the Douglas Campus.

 There will be bands, performances, art displays and vendors displaying their wares.